 Debug using the Background Update Tester Plugin

 What to do if you still face issues with WordPress updates?
-The best thing you can do after trying the above fixes yourself is reaching out to your hosting support.
-If you are on a good hosting provided such as Siteground who provide great support for the customers, you are lucky enough to solve the issue within a matter of minutes.
+The best thing you can do after trying the above fixes yourself is to reach out to your hosting support.
+If you are on a good hosting provider such as Siteground which provides great support for the customers, you are lucky enough to solve the issue within a matter of minutes.
 Before reaching out to a developer or someone who you may need to pay to get the issue resolved, the support that you can get for free would be the ideal solution.
 They will be happy to solve the issues for you.